Tetinchoua

-Tetinchoua was a Miami chief who had lived during the 17th century.
+Tetinchoua was chief of the Miami people in the 17th century.
 Nicolas Perrot, a French traveler, met him in Chicago in 1671.
-He characterizes Tetinchoua as being "the most powerful of Indian chiefs".
-Perrot stated that the Miami chief could easily manage approximately five thousand warriors as evidence of his authority and power.
+He said Tetinchoua was "the most powerful of Indian chiefs".
+Perrot stated that Tetinchoua could easily manage approximately five thousand warriors as evidence of his authority and power.
 He never lacked guarded protection of at least forty men who were even posted around Tetinchoua's tent while he slept.
-Although he was a leader who hardly had personable interface with his people, he was successful in his ability to communicate through subordinates who would relay orders.
-Despite his highly regarded warrior reputation, he was also described as being attractive and bearing a softness to his features and mannerisms according to Father Claude Dablon.
+He interacted little with his followers, using subordinates to relay his orders.
+He was highly regarded as a warrior, and the priest Claude Dablon said he was attractive with soft features and mannerisms.

-Origin of Chieftainship
+Origin of chieftainship

-Tetinchoua was born a Miami Indian and kin to an already powerful chief.
-In this particular band of Indians, chiefs are born into power and respect.
-This differs from many Algonquian traditions in the north where they obtain leadership and power by acts and accomplishments.
+Tetinchoua was born a Miami Indian and related to an already powerful chief.
+In his band of Indians, chiefs inherited power.
+This differs from many Algonquian traditions in the north where leadership and power come from acts and accomplishments.
 Tetinchoua was also characterized as an autocratic ruler who had absolute power.

 Geography of Miami Indians

-The Miami Indians were known to have inhabited Wisconsin and then proceeded to migrate into northeastern Indiana, northwestern Ohio, and southern Michigan.
+The Miami Indians inhabited Wisconsin before migrating into northeastern Indiana, northwestern Ohio, and southern Michigan.
 When Europeans came into contact with the natives, they were living in western Lake Michigan.
 Oral tradition implies that the Miami Indians migrated to these regions in order to avoid the Iroquois War parties in Ohio.
 In 1658, they were settled northeast of Lake Winnebago, Wisconsin.
-In 1667, they were primarily in the Mississippi Valley of Wisconsin.
+In 1667 they were primarily in the Mississippi Valley of Wisconsin.
 By 1670, they were at the mouth of the Fox River in Wisconsin.
-In 1673, they had made their way to St. Joseph River Village and some in Kalamazoo River Village in Michigan.
-From 1720 to 1763, they had migrated out of Michigan and into Ohio at Miami River locations as well as near Columbus in Scioto River village.
-In 1831, they made it to Oklahoma on Indian Territory.
+In 1673 they had made their way to St. Joseph River Village and some in Kalamazoo River Village in Michigan.
+From 1720 to 1763 they had migrated out of Michigan and into Ohio at Miami River locations as well as near Columbus in Scioto River village.
+In 1831 they reached Oklahoma on Indian Territory.